bytesizedwizard/flutterstudio/README.md

 4. `Text` widget with pre-defined text
 5. Deafult `FloatingActionButton`

-> **Over time, support for more widgets will be added to the app and any contributions, ideas, comments or suggestions are more than welcome!**
+> **Over time, support for more widgets will be added to the app.
+Any contributions, ideas, comments or suggestions are always welcome!**

 Feel free to fork the project and try out your hands with flutter development!
 Let's build something great together!